Safe Walk Program

-Student escorts are available daily between dusk and dawn to walk any member of the Hofstra community to their car or residence hall.
-Student escorts receive special training, are equipped with Hofstra University radios, and assist the Department of Public Safety in reporting any suspicious activity.
-Student escorts wear blue shirts and yellow jackets for easy identification.
-When you need an escort, call 516-463-6606 or ask a Public Safety officer for assistance.
+Student Patrol officers and Public Safety officers are available daily between dusk and dawn to walk any member of the Hofstra community to their car or residence hall.
+Student Patrol officers receive special training, are equipped with Hofstra University radios, and assist the Department of Public Safety in reporting any suspicious activity.
+Student Patrol officers wear blue shirts and yellow jackets for easy identification.
+When you need an escort, call 516-463-6606 and either a Public Safety Officer or Student Patrol Officer will provide assistance.

 The Hofstra University shuttle bus provides the Hofstra community with transportation throughout the campus.
 There are also scheduled stops at the Long Island Rail Road, as well as at local shopping centers and restaurants.
 For schedules and information, visit our website, stop by the David S. Mack Public Safety and Information Center, or call 516-463-7878.

 Lost and Found

 Lost and Found is located in the David S. Mack Public Safety and Information Center and is open 24 hours a day.
 You may call 516-463-6606 to inquire about a lost item.
 Recovered items may be claimed after proper identification has been produced.

 Victim Assistance Program

 Students, faculty, and staff are encouraged to report incidents of crime.
 The Department of Public Safety will assist in reporting incidents to the police and, if necessary, will provide assistance dealing with the court system.
 The Department of Public Safety will also assist in obtaining other necessary services such as medical and counseling services.

 All residence halls are staffed by Hofstra University students (Resident Safety Representatives) 24 hours per day, seven days per week.
 Resident Safety Representatives are trained at the beginning of each semester and also receive refresher training during the semester.

 Public Safety officers patrol the campus on foot and bicycles and in patrol vehicles.
 Officers also patrol academic and residential buildings.